Before After Goodlake

 There are always stories behind the stories.
-Over the last quarter century, visit this site BC BookWorld has frequently invited novelists to discuss the origins of their work.
-Here Terence Young, author, buy information pills poet, and teacher, provides useful glimpses into After Goodlake’s (Raincoast), a follow-up to his critically acclaimed collection of 13 stories entitled Rhymes with Useless.
+Over the last quarter century, BC BookWorld has frequently invited novelists to discuss the origins of their work.
+Here Terence Young, author, poet, and teacher, provides useful glimpses into After Goodlake’s (Raincoast), a follow-up to his critically acclaimed collection of 13 stories entitled Rhymes with Useless.
 The title of the novel refers to a fictional delicatessen in Victoria named Goodlake’s.

 Most people don’t know what they’re going to say until they open their mouths, and that’s not necessarily a bad thing.

 The act of speaking carries with it a certain creative energy, a kind of spontaneous dramatic power.
 It’s what good storytellers discover in themselves, and it’s what makes us listen to them.
 I believe there is a similar force in writing, at least I hope there is, because I’m never really sure what I will write before I write it.

 This is not the case for all writers.
 Many are extremely certain of their subject and the manner in which they are going to approach it.
 In some ways, I envy such people, just as I envied those students in high school who knew exactly where they were headed after graduation.
 For me, in that regard, life has been one surprise after another, and I’ve had a pretty good time discovering my path, rather than inventing it.